feng-zhang0712/mole/2025/english/support-worker-interview.md

 ## 五、情景题

-### What would you do in an emergency situation?
+### What would you do in an emergency situation?（*）

-场景：客户出现紧急情况（emergency situation），比如突然疾病、摔倒
+- 客户出现紧急情况，比如突然疾病、摔倒。
+- **如果你发现服务对象躺在地板上且失去意识，你会怎么做？**

-1. **Stay Calm**: I’d stay calm.
+1. The first thing I would do is stay calm.
-2. **Remove Hazards**: I’d check the environment, remove any hazards that may cause further harm, to ensure both the client and I are safe.
+2. I would check the environment, remove any hazards that may cause further harm, to ensure both the client and I are safe.
-3. **Assess the Client’s Condition**: I’d check if the client is conscious, breathing, or showing signs of distress (like chest pain).
+3. I would check if the client is conscious, breathing, or showing signs of distress (like chest pain).
-   - I’d avoid moving them unless it’s unsafe to stay (like in a fire).
+   - I would avoid moving them unless it’s unsafe to stay (like in a fire).
-   - I’d apply basic first aid if appropriate, such as checking airways, breathing, and circulation (ABC) or applying pressure to a wound.
+   - I would apply basic first aid if appropriate, such as checking airways, breathing, and circulation (ABC) or applying pressure to a wound.
-   - If the situation is serious, like the client is unresponsive or has a suspected heart attack, I’d immediately call 000 for emergency services.
+   - If the situation is serious, like the client is unresponsive or has a suspected heart attack, I would call 000 for emergency services immediately.
-   - If the situation is under control and the client is able and safe to move, I’d help them stand up, using proper manual handling techniques (like supporting their arm or using a transfer belt).
+   - If the situation is under control and the client is able and safe to move, I would help them stand up, using proper manual handling techniques (like supporting their arm or using a transfer belt).
    <!-- 如果客户摔倒且身体状况良好，再补充上面这句话 -->
-4. **Provide Comfort**: I’d keep the client comfortable and offer reassurance by talking to them to reduce their anxiety.
+4. I would keep the client comfortable and offer reassurance by talking to them to reduce their anxiety.
-5. **Document and Report**: I'd document and report the incident to my supervisor and share with my team.
+5. I would document and report the incident to my supervisor and share with my team to keep everyone informed if necessary.
-6. **Monitor**: I’d keep monitoring to prevent the client's condition from getting worse.
+6. I would keep monitoring to prevent the client's condition from getting worse.

+### Infection control（*）

+**Infection control** is the practice to stop germs (like bacteria or viruses) from spreading to keep clients, support workers, and others safe — especially important in aged care, as older people are more at risk of getting sick.
+Infection control procedures are rules to follow this practice.

+- Wash hands with soap and water for at least 20 seconds, or use alcohol-based sanitizer before and after client contact, or touching surfaces.
+- Use appropriate PPE as required, such as gloves, masks, or shoe covers, and dispose of PPE properly after use.
+- Regularly clean and disinfect high-touch surfaces, equipment, and client areas to reduce the risk of infection spread.
+- Observe clients for signs of infection (fever, cough, or red skin), and document and report it to my supervisor immediately.
+- For me, I would stay healthy, avoid working when sick, and keep vaccinations up to date.

+What infection control measures will you take when you arrive at Mrs. Smith's house?（*）

+- I wash hands with soap and water for at least 20 seconds, or use alcohol-based sanitizer before and after the service.
+- I use appropriate PPE as required, such as gloves, masks, or shoe covers.
+  - I would wear shoe covers to avoid bringing germs from outside.
+  - If Mrs. Smith got a sick, I would wear a mask.
+- I clean and disinfect high-touch surfaces, equipment, and client areas to reduce the risk of infection spread.
+- I observe Mrs. Smith for signs of infection (fever, cough, or red skin), and document and report it to my supervisor immediately.
+- I would avoid touching my eyes, nose, or mouth during the service process.

 ### What would you do if a client refuses your service?

-场景：

 - 客户拒绝服务/帮助
 - 客户拒绝洗澡、吃饭或不配合护理
 - 客户出现情绪低落、波动、抑郁等
 - 应对来自客户的压力或者挑战

-分析：体现出同理心 (empathy)、耐心 (patience)、和以人为本的护理理念 (person-centred care)。

-1. **Respect Their Choice**: I'd stay calm and respect the client’s right to make choices.
+1. I would stay calm and respect the client’s right to make choices.
-2. **Find Out the Reason**: I’d gently ask questions to find out why they’re refusing (which helps me address their concerns).
+2. I would ask questions to find out why they’re refusing (which helps me address their concerns).
-3. **Offer Alternatives**: I’d offer options.
+3. I would offer options.
 For instance, if they refuse to shower, I might say, “Would you like to freshen up with a washcloth instead, or maybe later today?”
 (This gives them control and reduces tension).
-4. **Follow Care Plan and Policies**: I’d check the client’s care plan for guidance on handling refusals and follow workplace policies (, ensuring I respect their autonomy while prioritizing their well-being).
+4. I would check the client’s care plan to find out how to handle refusals and follow workplace policies (ensuring I respect their autonomy while prioritizing their well-being).
-5. **Document and Report**: If the refusal impacts their health or safety, I’d document and report it to my supervisor, and share with my team to keep everyone informed.
+5. If the refusal impacts their health or safety, I would document and report it to my supervisor, and maybe share with my team to keep everyone informed if necessary.
-6. **Check Back Later**: I’d give them some time and check back later to see if they’re ready for service.
+6. I would give them some time and check back later to see if they’re ready for service.

 下面是一个使用 STAR 法则处理这种情况的例子。